Chetan265/heart_disease_predition/README.md

 (binary: “1”, means “Yes”, “0” means “No”)

 ## Data Cleaning
 •	Null value treatment

 ## Analysis
 •	Visualization is done to check the distribution of each column in the dataset.

+•	Using the oversampling technique for the imbalanced dataset.

 •	Treating the null values based on the distributions.

 •	Used Different machine learning Algorithms to check which is the better model for the dataset.